Author: gdousay

 Deep Reflection:

-• What does it look like for you to rest faithfully today?
+• What would it look like to fully trust His faithfulness today?

 #DeeplyRooted #DailyRenewed